 These worms are common in poultry, even cage layers, were worms eggs are mechanically carried by flies.
 Hens 3 months of age or older manifest considerable resistance to infection with A. galli, regardless of previous infection status.

 Most of the times Ascaridia galli infection is a subclinical condition

 Pathogenicity is generally low, although in heavy infection.
 Ascaridia galli infection causes weight depression in the host proportionate to increasing worm burden.
-In severe infections, intestinal blockage can occur.
-Chicken infected with a large number of ascarids suffer retarded growth, and increased mortality.
+In severe infections, an intestinal blockage can occur.
+Chicken infected with a large number of ascarids suffer retarded growth and increased mortality.

 The damage to the intestinal mucosa results in limiting the absorption of carotene and other micronutrients.

 Ascaridia galli can also synergize the effects of other diseases conditions, such as coccidiosis and infectious bronchitis.
-A. galli reportedly contain and transmit avian reovirus.
+A. galli reportedly contains and transmit avian reovirus.
 The infection by this nematode is the occasional finding of this parasite in the hen's egg.
-Infected eggs can be detected by canding.
-This nuisance has been greatly reduced by the use of modern anthelminthics to effectively kill both larve and adult worms.
+Infected eggs can be detected by candling.
+This nuisance has been greatly reduced by the use of modern anthelminthics to effectively kill both larvae and adult worms.